Miss Provence

 Miss Provence is a French beauty pageant which selects a representative for the Miss France national competition from the departments of Alpes-de-Haute-Provence, Bouches-du-Rhône, Hautes-Alpes, Vaucluse, and portions of Var in the region of Provence-Alpes-Côte d'Azur (PACA).
 The other regional pageant within PACA is Miss Côte d'Azur, which selects a representative from the department of Alpes-Maritimes and the remaining portions of Var.
 The first Miss Provence was crowned in 1986, although women from the region have competed at Miss France with other titles since 1976.

-The current Miss Provence is Chana Goyons, who was crowned Miss Provence 2022 on 29 July 2022.
+The current Miss Provence is Julie Zitouni, who was crowned Miss Provence 2025 on 25 July 2025.
 One woman from Provence has been crowned Miss France: